-Nephrology is basically a specialty of internal medicine which focuses on the treatment of diseases that affect the kidneys.
-You have 2 kidneys which are located below of your ribcage on either side of your spine.
+Nephrology is the specialty of internal medicine which focuses on the treatment of diseases that affect the kidneys.
+Humans have 2 kidneys located below the ribcage on either side of the spine.
 The kidneys perform several functions, which includes:

-- Removing waste & excess fluid from your body
+- Removing waste & excess fluid from the body

-- Releasing hormones with functions like managing blood pressure
+- Releasing hormones for functions like managing blood pressure

 What does a nephrologist do?

 A nephrologist is a doctor who specializes in treating the diseases present in the kidneys.
-Not only do nephrologists have the expertise on diseases which affect the kidney, but they have the knowledge about how kidney disease can affect other parts of your body.
+Not only do nephrologists have the expertise on diseases which affect the kidney, but also have the knowledge about how kidney disease can affect other parts of the body.

 Conditions a Nephrologist treats